2018 Hawaii floods: Kauaʻi

 The rain event caused the worst natural disaster in Kauai since Hurricane Iniki in 1992.
 The sudden rains caused landslides, mostly in isolated areas, as well as flash flooding, causing power outages in Hanalei and Wainiha.
-Rising waters washed out four vacant homes and entered dozens of other homes.
+Rising waters washed out four vacant homes and entered dozens of others.
 The rising waters forced guests at the Hanalei Colony Resort to move to the second floor.
 The floodwaters reached 8 ft deep near Hanalei, closing parts of Kuhio Highway.
-Landslides occurred at 15 locations along the same highway, leaving residents in Wainiha and Haena without regional road access, disrupting relief efforts.
-Three bridges along the route were damaged, which delayed repairs from being made, leaving the Kuhio Highway closed as of November 2018.
+Landslides occurred at 15 locations along the highway, leaving residents in Wainiha and Haena without regional road access, disrupting relief efforts.
+Three bridges along the route were damaged, which delayed repairs, leaving the Kuhio Highway closed as of November 2018.
 Residents used a 1 mi detour on a dirt road.
 The flooding forced the temporary closure of three beaches – Kalapaki Beach, Koloa Landing, and Moloaa Bay – as well as two parks, Nā Pali Coast State Park and Haʻena State Park.
-Residents in Wainiha and Haena were urged to limit their water use due to contaminated water supply.
+Wainiha and Haena residents were urged to limit their water use due to contaminated water supply.